pupil-labs/pupil-docs/neon/neon-player/imu-timeline/index.md

 # IMU Timeline
-This plugin visualizes accelerometer and gyroscope data from Pupil Invisible recordings.
+This plugin visualizes accelerometer and gyroscope data from Neon recordings.
 It also fuses the data using [Madgwick's algorithm](https://github.com/xioTechnologies/Fusion) to yield drift-free orientation estimates in the pitch and roll axes.

 ![IMU](./pp-imu.jpg)